Covid-19 vaccine: How to explain French mistrust?

-Category: World Hits: 3As the French government rolls out its Covid-19 vaccination campaign, we’re putting the focus on the country's response.
+Category: World Hits: 8As the French government rolls out its Covid-19 vaccination campaign, we’re putting the focus on the country's response.
 While many pandemic-weary nations view this fast-tracked medical breakthrough as light at the end of a year-long tunnel, France remains the most vaccine-averse country in the world.
 According to opinion polls, some 58 percent of French citizens are currently stating that they won't be getting the jab.
 This reluctance goes back almost as far as vaccines themselves.
 We take a closer look.

 Read more https://www.france24.com/en/tv-shows/france-in-focus/20210108-covid-19-vaccine-how-to-explain-french-mistrust